Top of the page

-Aphasia is the loss of communication skills.
+Aphasia (say "a-FAY-zha") is the loss of communication skills.
 Aphasia may affect how well a person can speak, read, write, and understand language.

 Some people may not be able to read, write, or express their thoughts in words.
 Or they may not understand written or spoken words.

-When a person can't speak or write, it's called non-fluent or expressive aphasia.
+When a person has a problem speaking or writing, it's called non-fluent or expressive aphasia.
 When a person can't understand written or spoken words, it's called fluent or receptive aphasia.

 Sometimes, other parts of the brain take over for the damaged parts.
 Many people get back some of their skills.
 But some people have lasting problems.